kiloOhm/GUICreator/README.md

 	Chat:
 	-these require the player to have the oxide permission "gui.demo" /guidemo - demonstrates all elements
-		/img [name] - displays an image from the ImageLibrary /registerimg [name] [url] - registers an image to the ImageLibrary
+		/img [url] - displays an image after it's been downloaded /imgraw [imgData] - displays an image from raw image data. for debugging